grongierisc/formation-template/README.md

 ![FrameworkFull](https://raw.githubusercontent.com/thewophile-beep/formation-template/master/misc/img/FrameworkFull.png)

 The components inside of IRIS represent a production.
-Inbound adapters and outbound adapters enable us to use different kind of format as input and output for our databse.
+Inbound adapters and outbound adapters enable us to use different kind of format as input and output for our database.
 The composite applications will give us access to the production through external applications like REST services.

 The arrows between them all of this components are **messages**.
 They can be requests or responses.